 You do not have to brush and floss all your teeth … just the ones you want to keep.

 The best investment you can make for your teeth and gum health is to get a checkup and a cleaning every six months with your dentist.
 Your gum tissue and bone surround your teeth and are the foundation of your teeth.
 Dental plaque and build-up cause inflammation of the gums and destruction of the bone surrounding your teeth.
 Brushing your teeth alone does not remove plaque and build-up underneath the gums.
-It is very important to schedule a cleaning with dentist to remove dental plaque and build-up regularly to prevent and fight gum disease and to build a healthy foundation.
+It is very important to schedule a cleaning with the dentist to remove dental plaque and build-up regularly to prevent and fight gum disease and to build a healthy foundation.

 Depending on how much plaque and tartar you have, what state your gum health is in, and whether or not you have any periodontal disease (bone loss and bone disease), There are several different types of “cleanings” that will be recommended to you.